Chymyst/chymyst-core/README.md

 | emitting a blocking molecule | sending a synchronous message | `q()` _// returns Int_ |
 | reaction site | join definition | `site(r1, r2, ...)` |

-## Comparison: JC vs. CSP
+## Comparison: chemical machine vs. CSP

+CSP (Communicating Sequential Processes) is another approach to declarative concurrency, used today in the Go programming language.

 Similarities:

-The channels of CSP are similar to JC's blocking molecules: sending a message will block until a process can be started that consumes the message and replies with a value.
+The channels of CSP are similar to blocking molecules: sending a message will block until a process can be started that consumes the message and replies with a value.

 Differences:

-JC admits only one reply to a blocking channel; CSP can open a channel and send many messages to it.
+The chemical machine admits only one reply to a blocking channel; CSP can open a channel and send many messages to it.

-JC will start processes automatically and concurrently whenever input molecules are available.
+The chemical machine will start processes automatically and concurrently whenever input molecules are available.
 In CSP, the user needs to create and manage new threads manually.

 JC has non-blocking channels as a primitive construct.